-(1) Refer to Note 11, "Fair Value Measurements," for the condensed consolidated balance sheets classification of our interest rate swap and cap agreements.
+(1) Refer to Note 12, "Fair Value Measurements," for the condensed consolidated balance sheets classification of our interest rate swap and cap agreements.
+The change in the fair value of the interest rate swap and cap agreements is attributable to the upward trend in LIBOR during the first half of fiscal 2022.

-Based on the fair value amounts of the interest rate swap and cap agreements determined as of January 1, 2022, the estimated net amount of existing gains and losses and caplet amortization expected to be reclassified into interest expense-net within the next 12 months is approximately \$106.3 million.
+Based on the fair value amounts of the interest rate swap and cap agreements determined as of April 2, 2022, the estimated net amount of existing gains and losses and caplet amortization expected to be reclassified into interest expense-net within the next 12 months is approximately \$46.2 million.

 Foreign Currency Forward Exchange Contracts - The Company transacts business in various foreign currencies, which subjects the Company's cash flows and earnings to exposure related to changes in foreign currency exchange rates.
 These exposures arise primarily from purchases or sales of products and services from third parties.
 Foreign currency forward exchange contracts provide for the purchase or sale of foreign currencies at specified future dates at specified exchange rates, and are used to offset changes in the fair value of certain assets or liabilities or forecasted cash flows resulting from transactions denominated in foreign currencies.
-At January 1, 2022, the Company had outstanding foreign currency forward exchange contracts to sell U.S. dollars with notional amounts of \$97.5 million.
-The maximum duration of the Company's foreign currency cash flow hedge contracts at January 1, 2022 is 9 months.
+At April 2, 2022, the Company has outstanding foreign currency forward exchange contracts to sell U.S. dollars with notional amounts of \$64.1 million.
+The maximum duration of the Company's foreign currency cash flow hedge contracts at April 2, 2022 is 6 months.
 These notional values consist of contracts for the Canadian dollar and the European euro and are stated in U.S. dollar equivalents at spot exchange rates at the respective trade dates.
 Amounts related to foreign currency forward exchange contracts included in accumulated other comprehensive loss in stockholders' deficit are reclassified into net sales when the hedged transaction settles.

-During the thirteen week period ended January 1, 2022, the losses reclassified on settlements of foreign currency forward exchange contracts designated as cash flow hedges into net sales were less than \$1 million.
+During the twenty-six week period ended April 2, 2022, the losses reclassified on settlements of foreign currency forward exchange contracts designated as cash flow hedges into net sales was approximately \$2.6 million.
 The losses were previously recorded as a component of accumulated other comprehensive loss in stockholders' deficit.

-As of January 1, 2022, the Company expects to record a net loss of approximately \$3.7 million on foreign currency forward exchange contracts designated as cash flow hedges to net sales over the next 12 months.
+As of April 2, 2022, the Company expects to record a net loss of approximately \$2.9 million on foreign currency forward exchange contracts designated as cash flow hedges to net sales over the next 12 months.

-13. SEGMENTS
+14. SEGMENTS